HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-*Percentage* is another common term, which nearly everyone intuitively grasps as a *ratio*.
+*Percentage* is another common term, which nearly everyone intuitively grasps as a *ratio* of parts per hundred.
 For example, an [old 1970s commercial for Trident gum](https://en.wikipedia.org/wiki/Trident_gum) claimed that “4 out of 5 dentists surveyed recommend sugarless gum for their patients who chew gum.”[19]
-Even if you’re too young to remember that slogan, or are curious about how this survey was actually conducted, or are puzzled over how the fifth dentist resisted such intense peer pressure, we all understand how 4 out of 5 dentists is equivalent to `4/5 = 0.8 = 80%`.
+Even if you’re too young to remember that slogan, or wonder how that survey was actually conducted, or are puzzling over how the fifth dentist resisted such intense peer pressure, we all understand that 4 out of 5 dentists is equivalent to `4/5 = 0.8 = 80%`.

 But confusion arises sometimes when people hastily compare percentages, so we need to carefully choose our words.
 One term is *percent change*